-Credits required: 12 + Core Curriculum (60)

-Course Code Course Title Credits SYM 110 Leadership for Social Justice Seminar 3 Concentration of 9 credits in one of the core realms 9 At least 6 credits must be at the 300 level or higher.
-Associate Degi credit requirem lents who declared a Liberal Studies major under the previous curriculum (not receivee) and who want to change Bulletin years in order to take advantage of the change tents from 128-120 credits to graduate, may change Bulletin years and maintain the luding core and major requirements. ge in total
+LIBERAL ST UDIES MAJOR Credits required: 12 + Core Curriculum (60) Academic Year 2 ar 2021-2022 Course Code Course Title Credits SYM 110 Leadership for Social Justice Seminar 3 Concentration of 9 credits in one of the core realms 9 At least 6 credits must be at the 300 level or higher.
+Note: Any student who declared a Liberal Studies major under the previous curriculum (not requiring Associate Degree) and who want to change Bulletin years in order to take advantage of the change in to credit requirements from 128-120 credits to graduate, may change Bulletin years and maintain the previous curriculum, including core and major requirements. inge in total